trueauracoral/badminton/README.md

             - [X] Backward
     - [ ] Player 2
 - [X] Code Animation player
+- [X] Make it so that way the hitbox adjusts when the player jumps up.
+- [X] (10/13/25) Fix diagonals
+- [X] Make a backwall to bounce off of.
 - [X] Ball Collision
     - [X] (10/19/25) Player
+    - [ ] I need to fix it so that way it checks if they are on the same y position
+        - ASSIGNED: (10/31/25)
     - [X] (10/26/25) Net
 - [X] Make ball bounce
+- [X] Check if ball is outside of the play area
+    - ASSIGNED: (10/31/25)
+    - COMPLETED: (11/01/25)
+- [X] Draw dashed line from ball to ground
+    - ASSIGNED: (10/31/25)
+    - COMPLETED: (10/31/25)
 - [ ] Make it so that way based on the direction l/r the player goes that's where the ball goes.
+    - [X] Make it so it doesn't go past a left most bounds and a right most bounds
+    - Make it so you can make it grow in size perhaps change collors as a power indicator
+    - Only make it appear when the ball is near the player
 - [ ] Make an indicator when the ball has gone offscreen
     - ASSIGNED: (10/31/25)
-- [X] Check if ball is outside of the play area
-    - ASSIGNED: (10/31/25)
-    - COMPLETED: (11/01/25)
 - [ ] SFX
     - [ ] Ball Hit
     - ASSIGNED: (10/31/25)
-- [X] Draw dashed line from ball to ground
-    - ASSIGNED: (10/31/25)
-    - COMPLETED: (10/31/25)
 - [ ] Make the side view prettier
     - ASSIGNED: (11/01/25)
-- [X] Make a backwall to bounce off of.
 - [ ] Dash
     - [ ] Yokai watch style dash (10/26/25)
-- [X] Make it so that way the hitbox adjusts when the player jumps up.
-- [X] (10/13/25) Fix diagonals
 # Devlog
 ## 9/12/25
 Setup project working on ball bounce have idea.
 2d badminton like mario tennis top down.
 Implemented ball bouncing physics